DynamicsAndNeuralSystems/Catchamouse16_paper_code/README.md

 # Selection pipeline for _hctsa_ features
-This pipeline for tayloring small feature sets from a comprehensive collection of time-series features contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox.
+This is a pipeline for selecting small time-series feature sets from the comprehensive feature collection contained in the [_hctsa_](https://github.com/benfulcher/hctsa) toolbox.
 Features are selected by their classification performance across a collection of time-series classification problems.
-This pipeline was used to generate the small feature set [_catch22_](https://github.com/chlubba/catch22) - CAnonical Time-series CHaracteristics based on the problems contained in the UEA/UCR time-series classification repository.
+The pipeline was used to generate the small feature set [_catch22_](https://github.com/chlubba/catch22) - CAnonical Time-series CHaracteristics based on the problems contained in the [UEA/UCR time-series classification repository](http://timeseriesclassification.com).

 For information the pipeline and the _catch22_ feature set see our preprint: